wolfinabox/Windows-Mic-Volume-Locker/README.md

 To use, download a [release](https://github.com/wolfinabox/Windows-Mic-Volume-Locker/releases), and run it.
 To change the "locked" volume (default 75%), right click the taskbar icon, choose "Change Volume", and enter your desired volume percentage in the popup window.
 After that, it's pretty much set and forget

+This tool uses [NirCmd](https://www.nirsoft.net/utils/nircmd.html) to change the volume.
+This is packed into the releases, but not included in this repository.
+If you want to run this from source, you need to download NirCmd and place (at least) nircmdc.exe in the resources directory